hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 - set a forwarding pointer to old heap location to new location
 - update all indexes to new heap location

+For some cases hopping between index to heap file is a expensive operation, to overcome this issue some engines use clustered index.

+For example inno db storage uses primary key of a table as clustered index.
+Secondary indexes refer to primary key.

+In sql server we can specify one clustured index per table.